-- Discrimination not giving equal respect to an individual on the basis of age, disability, gender identity, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation. - Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent). - Sexual harassment, meaning unwanted conduct, offensive behaviours of a sexual nature, or which affects the dignity of the individual or group of individuals such as: - Sexual comments - Sexual jokes or taunting

-- Physical behaviour like interfering with clothes - Online sexual harassment such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content - Bullying a type of harassment which involves personal abuse or persistent actions which humiliate, intimidate, frighten or demean the individual being bullied. - Cyber bullying the use of electronic communication to bully a person, typically by sending messages of an intimidating or threatening nature. - Repeated breaches of the Behaviour Policy - Vandalism - Theft - Fighting and aggression - Truancy and running away from school - Refusing to comply with disciplinary sanctions - Smoking and vaping - Racist, sexist, homophobic or discriminatory behaviour - Extreme behaviour, such as violence and serious vandalism - Any behaviour that threatens safety or presents a serious danger - Any behaviour that seriously inhibits the learning of pupils - Any behaviour that requires the immediate attention of a staff member - Verbal abuse, including swearing, racist remarks and threatening language - Possession of any prohibited or banned items.
-These are: - Knives or weapons - Alcohol - Illegal drugs - Stolen items - Tobacco and cigarette papers - Fireworks - Pornographic images - Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil)
+- Discrimination not giving equal respect to an individual on the basis of age, disability, gender identity, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex and sexual orientation. - Sexual violence, such as rape, assault by penetration, or sexual assault (intentional sexual touching without consent). - Sexual harassment, meaning unwanted conduct, offensive behaviours of a sexual nature, or which affects the dignity of the individual or group of individuals such as: - Sexual comments - Sexual jokes or taunting - Physical behaviour like interfering with clothes - Online sexual harassment such as unwanted sexual comments and messages (including on social media), sharing of nude or semi-nude images and/or videos, or sharing of unwanted explicit content - Bullying a type of harassment which involves personal abuse or persistent actions which humiliate, intimidate, frighten or demean the individual being bullied. - Cyber bullying the use of electronic communication to bully a person, typically by sending messages of an intimidating or threatening nature. - Repeated breaches of the Behaviour Policy in line with local procedures (please refer to Appendix A for further information)

+- Vandalism

+- Theft

+- Fighting and aggression

+- Truancy and running away from school

+- Refusing to comply with disciplinary sanctions

+- Smoking and vaping

+- Racist, sexist, homophobic or discriminatory behaviour

+- Extreme behaviour, such as violence and serious vandalism

+- Any behaviour that threatens safety or presents a serious danger

+- Any behaviour that seriously inhibits the learning of pupils

+- Any behaviour that requires the immediate attention of a staff member

+- Repeated incidents of low-level unacceptable behaviour

+- Verbal abuse, including swearing, racist remarks and threatening language

+- Possession of any prohibited or banned items.
+Although this list is not exhaustive, examples of these are:

+- Knives or weapons

+- Alcohol

+- Illegal drugs

+- Vapes

+- Drug of vape paraphernalia

+- Stolen items

+- Tobacco and cigarette papers

+- Fireworks

+- Pornographic images

+- Any article a staff member reasonably suspects has been, or is likely to be, used to commit an offence, or to cause personal injury to, or damage to the property of, any person (including the pupil)